CyberFlameGO/svnpython/Doc/library/logging.rst

    *method* is specified, ``GET`` is used.

-   .. method:: emit(record)
+.. method:: HTTPHandler.emit(record)

    Sends the record to the Web server as an URL-encoded dictionary.

-.. _formatter:
+.. _formatter-objects:

 Formatter Objects
 -----------------

-.. currentmodule:: logging

 :class:`Formatter`\ s have the following attributes and methods.
 They are responsible for converting a :class:`LogRecord` to (usually) a string which can